 The conflict between maximum power output and maximum efficiency can be easily understood from the ‘maximum power transfer theorem’.
 The maximum power transfer theorem states that maximum power is transferred from source to load when the load impedance is equal to the source impedance.

 Let’s see what the efficiency of the circuit is when it supplies maximum power to load.
-Consider a simple DC circuit, shown in Figure 2, with input voltage V and source resistance Rs.
+Consider a simple DC circuit with input voltage V and source resistance Rs.
 The load resistance RL is selected in such a way that the circuit is working at maximum output power condition.
 According to the maximum power transfer theorem, the circuit gives maximum power output when RL=Rs.
 Let ‘I’ be the current in the circuit.

 When the circuit is designed for maximum power output, only 50% of the input power is utilized for useful work, making the power efficiency of the circuit equal to 50%.
 The other half of the input power is lost as heat in the circuit.
 We design circuits for maximum efficiency for the given input and output conditions.
 If all the circuits in use today are designed for maximum power output, then global power consumption and thermal management of electrical and electronic devices will collapse.